Aitslab/Histology_XAI/SHAP/README.md

 Visualizes both the tile and its SHAP explanation

-To perform XAI (explainable AI) on image tiles. we have created  SHAP image masker
+To perform XAI (explainable AI) on image tiles.

+we have created  SHAP image masker
 ``` python
 masker = shap.maskers.Image("inpaint_ns", tmp_img.shape)
 ```
 SHAP masked parts of the image. "inpaint_ns" means it inpaints masked regions with a noise-based method.
 This helps evaluate which regions(pixels) contribute to the output.

-I then Created the SHAP explainer:
+We then Created the SHAP explainer:

 ``` python
 explainer = shap.Explainer(pretrained_model, masker, output_names=['low','medium','high'])
 ```
 where
-pretrained_model is the ML model We are explaining
+pretrained_model is the ML model We are explaining (En_m_a)

 masker tells SHAP how to perturb the image.